 - Similar to Blazing Saddles, it was used in a unique way in Titus.
 After walking in on his girlfriends' niece, Amy, trying to kill herself, Titus tries to talk her out of it.
 Amy feigns listening to him long enough to lock him out of her room.
 Running to the outside window he keeps screaming at her not to commit suicide, asking to let him tell his own story of suicide.
 She gives him a few minutes but was primed with the noose around her neck, with him saying disbelievingly, "You're holding yourself hostage?"

-- School Shock has one to kick off the main plot, resulting in the main character first encounter.
-She saves himself from being shot and dropped from a high building.
+- School Shock has one to kick off the main plot, resulting in the main characters' first encounter.
+The female protagonist saves the male one from being shot and dropped from a high building.

 - Mass Effect:

 - At the end of the Bring Down the Sky DLC for Mass Effect, the leader of the batarian terrorist group tells you he'll kill the hostages he's captured unless you let him go unharmed.
 Since this is Mass Effect, you have the option of sacrificing the hostages and capturing/killing him anyways.
 But if you do, you can't get him or the batarians as war assets in Mass Effect 3.

 - Another two sidequests have Shepard sent to defuse hostage crises, one involving biotics seeking reparations for injuries and illnesses suffered as a result of their training, another involving a cult.

 - In the Lair of the Shadow Broker DLC for Mass Effect 2, a character you're chasing takes a hostage and tells you to back off.
 In a Call-Back moment, both Renegade or Paragon players can throw their rep in her face to intimidate her.
 Meanwhile Thane's loyalty mission ends with one with a twist, as Shepard and Thane care more about the hostage taker's well being than the actual hostage.